testerslol123/Pokerbot/README.md

 If you get an error after 7 ("GAMEBOARD NOT FOUND"):
 * Make sure your ingame settings are correct and you saved changes.
 * Make sure you can see the gameboard as shown on the pictures of step 5.
 Also don't cover the gameboard with your mouse.
+* It's possible your browser is zoomed out/in even if your ingame settings are right (compare the size of your gameboard to the screenshots used in this guide).
+Use ctrl+mouse wheel to fix it.
 * Press enter again to restart the process on the cmd window.

 If you keep seeing "CURRENT STAGE: OTHER" after the gameboard was found:
 * You are probably using viramate and didn't disable it
 * Reread the ingame setting section, your resoultion might be wrong

+If none of this helps you can make an issue here https://github.com/tsuntsuntsuntsun/Pokerbot/issues .
+You can also contact me on discord at tsun\#3515 and I will try to help you set it up.

 # 4. Bot settings